rolehippie/apt/README.md

 ### apt_unattended_upgrade_mail_to

-Send email to this address for problems or packages upgrades If empty or unset then no email is sent, make sure that you have a working mail setup on your system.
-A package that provides `mailx` must be installed.
+Send email to this address for problems or packages upgrades

 #### Default value